Last updated on 20th November 2023

 Grammarly is a go-to tool for most writers.
 It’s an online grammar checking, spell checking and plagiarism detection software to avoid unnecessary mistakes, while the Hemingway App highlights any errors and provides tips on how to tighten up your copy – this tool follows the principles used by writer Ernest Hemingway, who was known for his simple, direct prose.

 There are also a number of free video script templates out there to help.

 We may not all be artists, but we definitely all need inspiration!
 We find it helps to watch great examples to get inspired, and Dribbble is extremely useful when you are creating an animated video.
 It’s an invite-only design community which means only the best illustrators publish work on it, and it can help you discover creative ideas for illustrations that demonstrate the subject matter of your video.

-To recap, it’s important to keep your videos simple, short and to the point in order to get your message across.
+Keep your videos simple, short and to the point in order to get your message across.
 Too much information and over complicated language can be a turn off, so getting your script right is perhaps the most important part of the video building process (although our illustrators and animators would almost certainly disagree!)